Spring is in Bloom at the Japanese Tea Garden

 San Francisco’s Japanese Tea Garden is a favorite spot for tourists in San Francisco's Golden Gate Park, but it's also a great spot for local families.
 I've been visiting since I was a small child, and I've made sure that I introduced it to my children, too.
 Before I took them there, I had forgotten how magical this place is.

 It's especially worth a visit at this time of year when the sakura, or flowering cherry trees, and azaleas are in full bloom.
 It's a magnificent and colorful spring sight that's really worth the effort to see.
 The kids love to explore the grounds and get some tea and a Japanese snack at the tea room.

 The Japanese Tea Garden is lush and tranquil with all its spring flowers blossoming, and even with the many tourists roaming around it still had the feeling of being a peaceful retreat from the bustle outside.
 We always try to make it a point to visit every time we're in Golden Gate Park, no matter what the time of year.

-The Tea Garden has a relatively new concession operator, too.
-The gift shop has been recently remodeled and restocked.
+The Tea Garden has a relatively new concession operator, and the gift shop has been recently remodeled and restocked.
 Gone are the tacky Fisherman's Wharf-style souvenirs.
 Instead, the shop sells a selection of Japanese goods and art objects, including tetsubin cast iron tea pots, chopstick sets, tea cups, sake sets, origami paper, jewelry, dolls, anime character items, and more.
 On one of our previous visits, carpenters working with traditional Japanese hand tools were putting the finishing touches on some of the shop's architectural details.

 The Japanese Tea Garden features—true to its name—a traditional Japanese tea house on the grounds where you can sit, relax, and drink a pot of tea.
 The tea house has also been cleaned up and improved.
 You can sit and relax with a pot of green tea accompanied by arare rice crackers or sweet mochi cakes.